atomizexyz/litepaper/README.md

 ## Vision

 FENIX is designed to reward crypto community members who believe in cryptos first principles of self-custody, transparency, trust through consensus, and permissionless value exchange without counterparty risk.
 FENIX's value is derived from the skills of the community members who have the freedom to assemble and create value for FENIX.
-Since no one party will own an outsized amount of the supply, it encourages the entire community to cooperate and coordinate.
+Since no one party will own an outsized amount of the initial supply, it encourages the entire community to cooperate and coordinate.
 The FENIX token is minted by burning XEN, the fastest and most widely adopted token in crypto.
 XEN is a cross-chain protocol with a vision of onboarding as many users into crypto as possible.

-## XEN Upgrades
+## Features

 **Equity**